Ezeilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File-2 To print all the groups the current user  is part of
+File-3 To change owner of file hello to user betty